-A student shall not possess, sell or attempt to sell, use, transmit or be under the influence of any alcoholic beverage,
+A student shall not possess, sell or attempt to sell, use, transmit or be under the influence of any alcoholic beverage, malt beverage, or intoxicant of any kind.
+A student shall not possess, sell or transmit any substance under the pretenses that it is, in fact, a prohibited substance as described in this rule:

-- (a) On the school grounds during and immediately before or immediately after school hours; - (b) On the school grounds or any other time when the school is being used by any school group; - (c) Off the school grounds at a school activity, function or event: - (d) En route to and from school, including, but not limited to, the school bus and the school bus stop. - (e) Off the school grounds while the student is in attendance at school or any school function, or is - (f) otherwise subject to the jurisdiction of school authorities.
+- (a) On the school grounds during and immediately before or immediately after school hours: - (b) On the school grounds or any other time when the school is being used by any school group; - (c) Off the school grounds at a school activity, function or event: - (d) En route to and from school, including, but not limited to, the school bus and the school bus stop. - (e) Off the school grounds while the student is in attendance at school or any school function, or is - (f) otherwise subject to the jurisdiction of school authorities.